BenTokenFinance/gatsby-benswap-api/README.md

-# panther-api
+# benswap-api

-Set of endpoints utilities for PantherSwap, based on Serverless.
+Set of endpoints utilities for BenSwap, based on Serverless.

 ## Dependencies